Pierre de Lauzon: In Canada

 After ordination Lauzon was sent to Canada, in 1716.
-From 1716 to 1718 he was Father Pierre-Daniel Richer's assistant at the mission at Lorette.
+From 1716 to 1718 he was Pierre-Daniel Richer's assistant at the mission at Lorette.
 There he studied the Huron and Iroquois languages.
 He did missionary duty at Sault St. Louis (Caughnawaga) from 1718 to 1731.
 He made his solemn profession of the four vows at Sault St. Louis on February 2, 1721.
-He was absent from Sault St. Louis only for the scholastic year 1721-22, when he replaced Father François Le Brun as instructor in the royal school of hydrography in the college at Quebec, as the exhausting labours of the mission had undermined his health.
+He was absent from Sault St. Louis only for the scholastic year 1721-22, when he replaced François Le Brun as instructor in the royal school of hydrography in the college at Quebec, as the exhausting labours of the mission had undermined his health.

 The Caughnawaga Iroquois clamoured for his return, and on May 12, 1722 they formally petitioned Governor Philippe de Rigaud Vaudreuil and Intendant Michel Bégon to that effect.
 There were other grievances mentioned in the petition as well.
 The Iroquois felt that the proposed reestablishment of a French garrison in the settlement was an insult to their loyalty and a danger to their wives and daughters.

 Rigaud feared that the Indians would abandon their alliance with the French and perhaps even go over to the English.
 It was Lauzon who had earlier prevented two-thirds of the Indians from moving away and settling within easy reach of the English, and therefore Rigaud urged the superior to send him back.
 In 1722 Lauzon returned to Sault St. Louis.

 As superior of the Jesuit missions

 In 1723 he was named superior of the Caughnawaga mission, replacing Julien Garnier.
 The ability he displayed in governing during the nine succeeding years determined the general, Franz Retz, to place him in 1732 over the whole Canada mission.
 This, according to established custom in Canada, entailed the duties of rector of the college at Quebec.
-In September he took up his new offices, succeeding Father Jean-Baptiste Duparc.
+In September he took up his new offices, succeeding Jean-Baptiste Duparc.

 During his term of office, which lasted seven years, he crossed over to France (1733) in quest of recruits.
-Among those whom he brought back with him was the saintly Father Jean-Pierre Aulneau, massacred in 1736 at the Lake of the Woods, and Father Luc-François Nau.
-Mgr.
+Among those whom he brought back with him was the Jean-Pierre Aulneau, massacred in 1736 at the Lake of the Woods, and Luc-François Nau.
 Pierre-Herman Dosquet of Quebec returned at the same time, bringing with him three Sulpicians.
 The party sailed aboard the warship Rubis on May 29 and reached Quebec on August 16, after a distressing voyage of eighty days.
 Terrific winds and pestilential disease marked the long journey, and twenty people died.
 Lauzon, besides ministering to the sick, as did the other priests on board, was appointed boatswain's mate, for all the passengers had to share in the work.